-A well-known subclass of modal Heyting algebras is the family of \emph{normal} modal Heyting algebras, which satisfy:

-Normal modal Heyting algebras form a variety, and, to the best of our knowledge, this has not been previously mentioned.
+According to our definition, modal Heyting algebras form a variety, and, to the best of our knowledge, this has not been previously mentioned.
 However, there are some well-known extensions of this class.
-For instance, the normal variety of \emph{relational} modal Heyting algebras is obtained by including the following equations:
+For instance, the variety of \emph{relational}\footnote{In the classical modal logic literature, this class is usually referred to as \emph{normal}.
+However, we reserve this terminology for a different class of algebras.} modal Heyting algebras is obtained by including the following equations:

 Note that \eqref{mH'} implies that $\square a \wedge \Diamond -a = \bot$ and $\square -a \wedge \Diamond a = \bot$, which leads to the conclusion that $\Diamond -a \leq -\square a$ and $\square -a \leq -\Diamond a$.
-Furthermore, assuming \eqref{mH2}, we get $\Diamond \bot = \bot$.
+Furthermore, assuming \eqref{mH1}, we get $\Diamond \bot = \bot$.

 \begin{remark} It is worth noting that in a relational modal Heyting algebra $\mathbf{M}$ (i.e., one that satisfies \eqref{mH1}-\eqref{mH3}), Condition \eqref{mH'} is derivable from \eqref{mH1}-\eqref{mH3}.
 Specifically, if $a \wedge b = \bot$, then we have $\square (a \wedge b \rightharpoonup \bot) = \square(a \rightharpoonup (b \rightharpoonup \bot)) = \top$ according to \eqref{mH1}.
 Applying equation \eqref{mH3}, we also get $\square a \rightharpoonup \square(b \rightharpoonup \bot) = \top$.
 Finally, by using equation \eqref{mH2}, we conclude that $\square a \wedge \Diamond b = \bot$. \end{remark}